-This Homemade Green Chili Sauce is the stuff dreams are made of.
-With its perfect level of spiciness to the bold chili flavor, you couldn’t ask for a better sauce.
+This Homemade Green Chile Sauce is the stuff dreams are made of.
+With its perfect level of spiciness to the bold chile flavor, you couldn’t ask for a better sauce.
 Although buying sauce at the store is quicker, the taste is no comparison for homemade.

-To make this Green Chili Sauce Recipe you’ll need: Unsalted butter, onion, flour, chicken broth, green chiles, garlic, salt, and cumin.
+To make this Green Chile Sauce Recipe you’ll need: Unsalted butter, onion, flour, chicken broth, green chiles, garlic, salt, and cumin.

-Making green chili sauce is sincerely super easy and it tastes so much better than the store-bought stuff.
+Making green chile sauce is sincerely super easy and it tastes so much better than the store-bought stuff.
 Don’t get me wrong, the store options aren’t terrible and you can definitely make do with them.
-However, learning how to make green chili sauce at home is much more satisfying and your taste buds will thank you.
+However, learning how to make green chile sauce at home is much more satisfying and your taste buds will thank you.

-How Do You Make This Green Chili Sauce Recipe?
+How Do You Make This Green Chile Sauce Recipe?